 Many people dread the thought of getting old, not because having more miles on the clock is something to be ashamed of, but because of the fear of the age-related diseases that accompany those added years.
 In fact, some animals do not age at all, proving that aging is not inevitable.
 Join us as we explore the fascinating world of animals that defy aging!

 Do we have to age?

 Aging is the leading cause of death and suffering worldwide.
 Cancer, diabetes, heart disease, Alzheimer’s disease, Parkinson’s disease, and many more are all caused by aging.
 These diseases cause a great deal of suffering and a loss of independence, and they will ultimately kill you if nothing else does first.
-They are good reasons to worry about getting older for this reason, and they make slowing down aging to delay their appearance an attractive prospect.
+That makes slowing down or even reversing aging to delay their arrival an attractive prospect.
 However, isn’t this impossible?

 It isn’t, but we are taught to accept that it is inevitable.
 We are encouraged to accept that there is nothing we can do about it and that our minds and bodies will begin to fail.
 Society tries to sell us on the idea that the rising risk of age-related diseases is just a part of life and something we should just accept.
 In fact, this idea is so deeply ingrained in our culture and society, that we rarely stop and ask: do we have to age?

 Don’t worry, this isn’t some cheesy sales pitch from a snake oil salesman offering you an elixir of youth.
 We are a non-profit organization, and we are not here to sell you anything.
 However, we would like to explain why aging is not inevitable and show some real-world examples of animals that show it isn’t.